amaseda/osker/README.md

 - Whoever is currently logged-in to Osker must have created the playlist
 - Playlist URL must be in this format: `https://open.spotify.com/user/allthingsgomusic/playlist/1Wcqe6BrQMH62KKxC0e98c`
 - Genres must be comma-separated (e.g., `Pop, Instrumental, Electronic`)

-> Will chisel away at these requirements as the app continues to be built...